ibm-messaging/mq-container-mft/docs/usage-ocp.md

 # Deploying agent image in OpenShift Container Platform

 This document describes the steps for using IBM MQ Managed File Transfer (MFT) image in an OpenShift Container Platform.
-This document assumes that OpenShift Container Platform v4.6.6 is already setup and required CLI has been downloaded.
-The MFT container image will be pulled from DockerHub for deployment.
+This document assumes that OpenShift Container Platform v4.6.6 or above is already setup and required CLI has been downloaded.
+The MFT container image will be pulled from IBM Container Registry for deployment.

 1) Login to your OpenShift portal.